JanaVrablikova/janavrablikova.github.io/00index.markdown

 ---

 I am a postdoctoral researcher in the [Aromath](https://team.inria.fr/aromath) team at [Inria Centre at Université Côte d'Azur](https://www.inria.fr/en/inria-centre-universite-cote-azur).
 My research focuses on solving structured systems of polynomial equations arising from problems in computer vision and robotics.

-<h6>In addition to computational algebraic geometry, my interests include kinematics and geometric modelling, in particular the rational parametrisation of envelopes of moving quadrics and the approximation of envelopes of generalised swept volumes.
-And some math formula: $x_O \neq 0$ and some more text </h6> and more text after the heading
+In addition to computational algebraic geometry, my interests include kinematics and geometric modelling, in particular the rational parametrisation of envelopes of moving quadrics and the approximation of envelopes of generalised swept volumes.

 <!--I finished my PhD in February 2025 at the [Institute of Applied Geometry](https://ag.jku.at/) at [Johannes Kepler University](https://www.jku.at/) in Linz, under the supervision of [Bert Jüttler](https://ag.jku.at/agpeople.html#jue).
 My research focused on envelopes of generalised planar swept volumes and their approximation by circular arcs.-->